Self employed mortgage

 – Stable income

 Whilst most lenders will prefer your business to have been trading for at least 3 years, it is still possible to get a mortgage with 1 years’ accounts.
 The number of deals available to you will be reduced and you may need a bigger deposit.
 Lenders will also require more information about your work history and income prior to becoming self-employed.
 This will then be used by the underwriter when considering your application.

 Similarly, having bad credit when you are self employed does not mean that you can’t get a mortgage.
 As you are more of a risk to mortgage lenders, it does become more complicated as the number of choices available to you will be reduced.
 You may therefore need to put down a larger deposit and pay a slightly higher interest rate.
 But a mortgage broker like Fosters Financial will explore all the options available to you.

-As a whole of market mortgage broker, we know each mortgage lender’s criteria and what they require to approve a self-employed mortgage application.
+As a mortgage broker, we know each mortgage lender’s criteria and what they require to approve a self-employed mortgage application.

 To improve your chances of being accepted, we take the time to get a good understanding of your individual needs and circumstances.
 If we find a suitable product that you are happy to apply for, we then manage the entire process to ensure it is a complete success.

 Want to discuss your options?
-Get in touch or book a call with one of our experts here today – our advice is free after all!
+Get in touch or book a call with one of our experts here today – our advice is no-obligation after all!